Lifestyle Changes

 Q: How can I lower my LDL cholesterol through diet?

 You can lower LDL cholesterol by making specific dietary changes.
 Focus on reducing saturated fats and eliminating trans fats from your diet.
 Embrace heart-healthy foods like fruits, vegetables, whole grains, and lean proteins.
-Incorporate foods rich in omega-3 fatty acids and soluble fiber, such as fatty fish, nuts, and legumes, to improve your cholesterol profile further.
+To improve your cholesterol profile further, incorporate foods rich in omega-3 fatty acids and soluble fiber, such as fatty fish, nuts, and legumes.

 Q: Is exercise effective in improving cholesterol levels, and how much should I do?